 The past few academic years have been some of the hardest for administrators, teachers, students, and parents.
 Many school professionals are still dealing with significant burnout.
 Email workflows are a wonderful place to start if you want to improve your email marketing approach while saving time.

 Automated emails are called “email drip campaigns” or “email workflows” and should be considered part of a school’s content marketing strategy.
 These automated emails are automatically sent based on a subscriber’s contact information, preference, or behavior.
 For example, a contact submitting an inquiry form can trigger an automated email workflow.
 Still, it can also be initiated by a student’s enrollment year or the parents' persona.

 These automated emails save time and enhance email interaction.
 They may be used for nearly anything, such as:

 - Onboard new faculty and staff

 - Remind members of the community about forthcoming events and deadlines

-- Promote school event and fundraisers
+- Promote school events and fundraisers

 4. Start a Blog for Your School

 A blog is an excellent opportunity to provide advice, establish thought leadership and authority, tell student and parent stories, build a solid content library, elevate the voices of your community, and increase your organic search results.
-While a private school blog is not as crucial as some of the other marketing techniques on our list (such as your website), it is an excellent place to start for schools wishing to take more control of their presence and the stories being told about them online.
+While a private school blog is not as crucial as other marketing techniques on our list (such as your website), it is an excellent place to start for schools wishing to take more control of their presence and the stories being told about them online.

 Before starting a blog for your school, ask yourself: